RV AC Capacitor Failure Symptoms in Miami, FL

 Mechanical principles

-Capacitors are essential for starting and running the compressor in RV AC units.
-In high humidity and heat, capacitors can fail prematurely due to thermal stress.
+Capacitors are essential for starting and running the compressor in your RV AC system.
+In high humidity and heat, they can fail due to thermal stress.

-When a capacitor fails, the compressor may not start, or it may struggle to run, leading to inadequate cooling.
-This often manifests as the fan running without the compressor engaging.
+When a capacitor fails, the compressor may not start, or it may struggle to run efficiently, leading to inadequate cooling.

 Decision path